emfeltham/FormulaCompiler.jl/docs/src/index.md

 - Read the [Getting Started](getting_started.md) guide for a detailed walkthrough
 - Explore [Advanced Features](guide/advanced_features.md) for scenario analysis and memory optimization
 - Check out [Examples](examples.md) for real-world use cases
+- Review the [Mathematical Foundation](mathematical_foundation.md) for comprehensive theory and implementation details
 - Review the [API Reference](api.md) for complete function documentation

 ---